 Creating an interactive Virtual Reality (VR) project from scratch is much easier than you think.
 Especially because nowadays there are no coding skills required to do so.
-Additionally there are more quality free resources available today than ever before to help you hit the ground running with your new VR project.
+Additionally, there are more quality free resources available today than ever before to help you hit the ground running with your new VR project.

-Please still be aware that even though something is free, might not automatically mean that you can use it for your purposes.
+Please still be aware that even though something is free, it might not automatically mean that you can use it for your purposes.
 Our advice is to always check licensing rights (especially for commercial use) and attribution regulations.

 Step 1: Idea generation

-If you want to take it one step further and really want to see what is possible in terms of 360° video, you can use the Youtube and Facebook search to find 360° video content and watch them for free in your browser.
+If you want to take it one step further and want to see what is possible in terms of 360° video, you can use the Youtube and Facebook search to find 360° video content and watch them for free in your browser.

 For Facebook, just add “360” to your search term – if you are looking for 360° skydiving videos for example just search for “Skydiving 360” and you will find multiple 360° videos.

 On Youtube, the search for 360° content works even better.
 Input your search term and afterwards use the “Filter”-tab of the Youtube search to display 360° videos.
 You can also apply multiple filters in order to, for example, show videos with the most views first.

 Please note that these 360° videos are not interactive experiences but merely nice 360° videos that users consume passively.